 These are the major educational programs funded by the Kenwood Education Foundation for which there is not sufficient funding available through public means.
 Depending on the availability of other funding sources, contributions from KEF to any given program may fluctuate from year to year.
-For more detailed financial information, read our 2011-2012 annual report here.

 The Art Program at Kenwood Elementary School consists of teaching the basic fundamentals in the visual arts.
 This includes art appreciation, drawing, painting, printmaking, sculpture, ceramics, digital photography and some crafts.
 All instruction in the Fine Arts is age appropriate for Kindergarten through Sixth Grade students and includes some teaching of art in the Kenwood School Preschool as well.
 Students are expected to participate in each art class.
 Their behavior in the classroom, following directions and level of participation, are key factors in determining how well each student performs in the Art Program.
 The Art Specialist collaborates with the Teachers to enrich the core curriculum by providing integrated art lessons whenever possible.
 The Art Specialist is always available to parents/guardians for resources, information and feedback concerning their children’s interest, talents and abilities in the visual arts.